fiee/generic_django_project/README.rst

 server:
 -------

+Add to the end of your virtualenvs_ ``activate`` script the setting of passwords as environment variables to avoid to have them in version control.

+	export DJANGO_SETTINGS_MODULE=project_name.settings
+    export DATABASE_PASSWORD=secret123
+    export EMAIL_PASSWORD=secret123

 I suggest to use makeuser.sh_ to create system and database accounts.
 Otherwise:

 * create user and sudo-enable it (I suggest via a group like ``wheel``, but you can also add the user to ``sudoers``)::